polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

-# Super duper Meta data
+# Super Duper Meta data

 If you have gone through all of the articles here, you now know everything necessary to understand how the _"crudification"_ process works.
 Hence, in this article I